amin-amirali/topn-github-repo/README.md

 ## Usage

-To package into a jar, run: `lein uberjar`
+To package into a jar, run: `lein test-and-build`

 Tests can be executed by running: `lein test`